Lam Pin Min

 Lam Pin Min (born 1 September 1969) is a Singaporean ophthalmologist and politician who served as Senior Minister of State for Health and Senior Minister of State for Transport between 2017 and 2020.
 A member of the governing People's Action Party (PAP), he was the Member of Parliament (MP) for the Sengkang West division of Ang Mo Kio Group Representation Constituency (GRC) between 2006 and 2011, and Sengkang West Single Member Constituency (SMC) between 2011 and 2020.

-In the 2020 general election, he was part of a four-member PAP team led by Ng Chee Meng which lost to the opposition Workers' Party (WP) team led by He Ting Ru in the newly created Sengkang GRC.
+In the 2020 general election, he was part of the four-member PAP team for the newly created Sengkang GRC, led by Ng Chee Meng.
+They lost to He Ting Ru's team representing the opposition Workers' Party (WP).

 Education

 Lam attended Anglo-Chinese School and National Junior College before graduating from Yong Loo Lin School of Medicine at the National University of Singapore in 1993.

 After completing medical school, Lam joined the Singapore Armed Forces (SAF) as a regular medical officer in 1995.
 Whilst in service, he obtained his postgraduate diploma in aviation medicine from the Royal College of Physicians in 1997.

-He subsequently went on to become a fellow in the Royal College of Surgeons of Edinburgh and complete a Master of Medicine degree in ophthalmology at the National University of Singapore in 2000.
+Lam subsequently went on to become a fellow in the Royal College of Surgeons of Edinburgh and complete a Master of Medicine degree in ophthalmology at the National University of Singapore in 2000.